 Children naturally love stories and games and not only for their entertainment value.
 Books and games capture their imaginations, and by engaging them with a story or activity, children become open to new ideas and words that they encounter in the process.

-Our author Erika Nielsen, and her partners, have produced educational materials that entertain children, assist with language acquisition, and introduce them to important concepts.
+Erika Nielsen has produced educational materials that entertain children, assist with language acquisition, and introduce them to important concepts.
 These early learning strategies for success are great ways to support your children’s passion for learning.

 These materials adopt a holistic approach to language acquisition.
-Essentially, this means that they integrate the visual, auditory, associative, and other elements of memory that allow us to expand our vocabulary in our native language to help us learn new languages.
+Essentially, this means that they integrate the visual, auditory, associative, and other elements of memory that allow us to expand our vocabulary in their native language.
 With these early learning strategies, you can promote your children’s linguistic growth while teaching them important lessons.

 Books and games are interactive experiences that are vital to early childhood development.
 It is essential to foster children’s curiosity about the world around them.
 Our goal is to provide you with materials that your children will love, which will help prepare them for later academic success.
 Please reach out to us if you have any questions about our author and her educational materials.